Sumboard

 • Your engineering team is already maxed out

-• You want zero maintenance burden going forward
+• You want no infrastructure for you to run burden going forward

-For teams starting their embedded analytics implementation, choosing the right approach upfront saves months of backtracking.
+For teams working through the embedded analytics alternatives before an implementation, choosing the right approach upfront saves months of backtracking.
 We've seen companies start with custom builds only to realize the ongoing maintenance burden outweighs the initial control benefits.

 Embedded analytics platforms like Sumboard take a different approach.
 Instead of giving you 500 generic UI components, we built specifically for customer-facing analytics: